josephcooney/skeleton-codegen/readme.md

 ﻿# 💀 Skeleton #
-Skeleton is a database-centric command-line code generation tool written in .net core.
+Skeleton is a database-centric command-line code generation tool written in .net

 > When woodworkers are faced with the task of producing the same thing over and over, they cheat.
 They build themselves a jig or template.
 If they get the jig right once, they can reproduce a piece of work time after time.
 The jig takes away complexity and reduces the chances of making mistakes, leaving the craftsman free to concentrate on quality.